 The home of the main campus of the University is Durham—one of the oldest towns in northern New England—near the picturesque seacoast of New Hampshire.
 The 200-acre campus is surrounded by more than 2,400 acres of fields, farms, and woodlands owned by the University.
 College Woods, on the edge of campus, includes five miles of well-kept paths through 260 acres of forest.

-Over the past decade, major building and renovation projects have revitalized the UNH campus while maintaining its traditions.
-In 2002, the University celebrated the completion of Mills Hall, its newest and very beautiful residence hall; 2003 saw completion of the new Holloway Dining Commons.
+Since 2000, major building and renovation projects have revitalized the UNH campus while maintaining its traditions.
+In 2002, the University celebrated the completion of Mills Hall, its newest and very beautiful residence hall; 2003 saw completion of the new Holloway Dining Commons, which underwent additional expansion in 2015.
 Renovations of Murkland and Congreve Halls have also been completed.
 The recent Kingsbury Hall expansion gives science and engineering students new project space, a modern lab wing, and high-tech classrooms.
 In 2007, DeMeritt Hall was torn down and rebuilt in the same location, reusing approximately 95 percent of the original materials to create a state-of-the-art physics building.
 In 2010, a two-year renovation of James Hall was completed, resulting in an energy-efficient, green-restored building, and a comprehensive, multiyear renovation of Parsons Hall was also completed in late 2012.
-In perhaps the most exciting news, the new Peter T. Paul College of Business and Economics opened its doors to students and faculty in spring 2013.
+In spring 2013, the new Peter T. Paul College of Business and Economics opened its doors to students and faculty.
 This new facility, located in the heart of campus on Garrison Avenue, boasts state-of-the-art classrooms, common areas, and breakout rooms that encourage interdisciplinary collaboration and will change the way business education is taught at UNH.
-Renovations underway for the 2015-16 academic year include an extensive update of iconic Hamilton Smith Hall, one of the oldest and busiest academic buildings on campus; a planned expansion of Holloway Commons that will provide more student seating; and construction of a new sports stadium that will significantly increase seating capacity for football and other events.
+Renovations underway for the 2016-17 academic year include an extensive update of iconic Hamilton Smith Hall, one of the oldest and busiest academic buildings on campus; expansion of the Hamel Recreation Center off the Whittemore Center, which will offer increased fitness space, a large multi-activity court, a new 1/10 mile suspended track, and increased social, gathering, and wellness space; and the completion of the new Wildcat Stadium, which will significantly improve the University's athletic facilities and increase seating capacity for football and other events.

 The University of New Hampshire is accredited by the New England Association of Schools and Colleges, Inc., which accredits schools and colleges in the six New England states.
 Accreditation by the association indicates that the institution has been carefully evaluated and found to meet standards agreed upon by qualified educators.
 Specialized programs of study are also accredited by various professional organizations.